srkraut/sigma-docs/docs/media/dashboard-service.md

 # Dashboard Service

-The Xibo Dashboards Service is a commercial feature which allows Users to securely display dashboard services; Microsoft Power BI, Grafana and Matomo, on Layouts with automation and authentication handled by Xibo.
+The Sigma-DS Dashboards Service is a commercial feature which allows Users to securely display dashboard services; Microsoft Power BI, Grafana and Matomo, on Layouts with automation and authentication handled by Sigma-DS.

 Please note: This commercial feature is available from v3.2.0 and requires an API for configuration as further explained here.